eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 > Did you really have to go and rename `implements`?!

+Ceylon uses `satisfies` to specify a supertype in three
+locations:

+- a class may satisfy an interface,
+- an interface may satisfy an interface, or
+- a type parameter may satisfy any type.

+Ceylon uses `extends` to specify a supertype in one situation:

+- a class may extend a class.

+Unlike in Java, the syntax of the `extends` and `satisfies` clauses are quite different.
+The `extends` clause specifies a single type, _with arguments to instantiate the type_.
+The `satisfies` clause always specifies an intersection of types, and never has arguments.

+Now, in principle we could have used the keyword `implements` instead of `satisfies`.
+But is it natural to say that a type parameter "implements" its upper bounds?
+Is it natural to say that one interface "implements" a second interface?
+We don't think so.
+The designers of Java didn't think so either, which is why in Java, irregularly, a class "implements" interfaces, but an interface "extends" interfaces.

-We use `satisfies` so that type constraints have a syntax that is regular with class and interface declarations.
-The words `extends` and `implements` would simply not work for an upper bound type constraint.
+What's nice here is that type constraints in Ceylon have a syntax that is regular with class and interface declarations.
 Consider:

 <!-- try: -->
     class Singleton<Element>(Element element)
-            satisfies Iterable<Element>
+            satisfies Sequence<Element>
             given Element satisfies Object { ... }

-Other language usually have an ugly or irregular syntax for the upper bound constraint `satisfies Object`.
-In Ceylon, it's regular and elegant.
-But we thought that the word `implements` didn't work here, since the upper bound might be a class or even another type parameter.
-A type parameter, after all, doesn't "implement" anything.
+Many other languages, including Java, have an ugly or irregular syntax for the upper bound type constraint `given Element satisfies Object`.
+In Ceylon, it's regular and it reads well.
+We don't think

-Note also the irregularity in Java where a class `implements` an interface, but another interface `extends` it.
-In Ceylon, classes and interfaces `satisfy` interfaces.
-Nothing every `extends` an interface.
+`given Element implements Object` would have been as elegant here.
+A type parameter doesn't "implement" anything.

 ### Prefix form for `is Type`, `exists`, and `nonempty`